The War on Cars

-In terms of overall value, clothing is like food: the further you take it from its natural state, the weirder it gets and the worse it is for you (and everyone else).
+When I invest in clothing, I think more and more about sustainability.
+It reminds me of a belief I have about food: the further you take it from its natural state, the weirder it gets and the worse it is for you.
+As I see it, the same is true for clothing.

 This month’s set is from women who’ve rocked, rolled, grooved, wailed, hipped, hopped and kicked considerable ass.